 Other lawyers work for legal aid societies—private, nonprofit organizations established to serve disadvantaged people.
 These lawyers generally handle civil, rather than criminal, cases.
 A relatively small number of trained attorneys work in law schools.
 Most are faculty members specializing in one or more subjects; however, some serve as administrators.
 Others work full-time in nonacademic settings and teach part-time.

 Lawyers increasingly use various forms of technology to perform their varied tasks more efficiently.
 Although all lawyers continue to use law libraries to prepare cases, some supplement conventional printed sources with computer sources, such as the Internet and legal databases.
-Software is used to automatically search this legal literature and identify legal texts relevant to a specific case.
+The software automatically searches this legal literature and identifies legal texts relevant to a specific case.
 In litigation involving many supporting documents, lawyers may use computers to organize and index material.
 Lawyers also utilize electronic filing, videoconferencing, and voice-recognition technology to share information more effectively with other parties involved in a case.

 Attorney Training & Accreditation